qcif-training/intro_nlp_lmm_v1.0/episodes/05-transformers.md

 ### Challenge

 Comparing Transformer with VADER on a large size text.
-Use Huggingface library database.
+Use the Huggingface library database.

 :::::::::::::::: solution